HoxelDraw/4DO-Specification/README.md

 There are several ways to define 4D geometric entities.
 Vertices and vertex data are the foundation of this file format.
 All other structures build upon collections of vertex data (or collections of collections of vertex data).

 ### Vertex => Tetrahedron
+Tetrahedra are the main building blocks of 4DO.
 A tetrahedral mesh will likely be the most common usage for 4D graphics.
 ![Tetrahedra made from vertices](4DO_spec_diagrams/verts_to_tets.png)

 ### Vertex => Tetrahedron => Cell